FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-22.md

 Hello again from the Rust implementation team Forest!
 We are a part of the [**ChainSafe**](https://chainsafe.io/) family and have a new blog post on our Medium detailing our latest updates with the project.
 With the Sigma Prime audit nearing completion, our Filecoin Forest team has been furiously hacking away at the new EPIC’s for our codebase.
 We detail all the issues completed, and all the outstanding issues still to be tackled!
 But our codebase is looking as strong and resilient as ever, and we cannot wait to join Lotus in building an antifragile network on Filecoin!

 We’re also chipping away at Storage/Retrieval Markets, State Migration, implementing metrics to measure our node performance, & updating our RPC’s and CLI.
-You can read all about it [**here**](https://medium.com/chainsafe-systems/forest-growth-d26998a3da61).
+You can read all about it [**on Medium**](https://medium.com/chainsafe-systems/forest-growth-d26998a3da61).
 If you want to get in touch with our Forest developers, don’t forget to drop into our [**Discord**](https://discord.gg/CprJHjrWG6) to ask questions.
 For more updates, make sure to follow ChainSafe’s [**Twitter**](https://twitter.com/ChainSafeth).

 ## Community